 When he sees inside the house, he sees a great throne with “the Great Glory” sitting upon it.
 The imagery in this section is obviously drawn from several throne visions in the Old Testament, primarily Isaiah 6 and Ezekiel 1.
 Revelation 4 is likely influenced by the descriptions of the throne of God in Isaiah and Ezekiel rather than 1 Enoch, but they are all similar enough to think of these throne room scenes as well-known heavenly images.

 Just as in Isaiah and Ezekiel, Enoch is unable to stand when he sees this vision of the throne, and he prostrates himself before the throne.
-The Lord calls to him near and then lifts him into the gate (although Enoch continues to lower his eyes).
+The Lord calls him near and then lifts him into the gate (although Enoch continues to lower his eyes).
 Revelation 4-5 is also heavily dependent on the throne vision of Ezekiel and to a lesser extent Isaiah.
 There are significant differences in Revelation with respect to the details of the imagery.
 While in 1 Enoch the whole heavenly environment is described, in Revelation the throne is of primary importance.

 In chapters 15-16 God speaks to Enoch, although God is really addressing the Watchers who have left heaven.
 Presumably this is what Enoch related to them when he met them at Lesya’el in chapter 13.
 These angels will be judged because they abandoned their place and took human wives.
 Their children, the giants, will become evil spirits in the earth because they have a spiritual foundation (15:8-12).
 These spirits will continue to be corrupt until the “consummation of the great age” when “everything is concluded.”

-This probably does not mean the “end of the world” but rather than end of the present age and the beginning of the next.
+This probably does not mean the “end of the world” but rather the end of the present age and the beginning of the next.
 E. P. Sanders and N. T. Wright constantly warn against thinking the Jews were looking forward to the end of space and time (contra Albert Schweitzer).
 The Watchers are told that they did not know all of the mysteries of Heaven.
 Because they have “broadcast” the mysteries they did know to the women of earth, they will have no peace (16:3).